netfoundry/minimal-mistakes/docs/_posts/2019-11-08-Network as a Service with Jenkins and Netfoundry.md

 ### Stage 1: User Input

 This step is meant to collect any variable information by the user.
-In this example, we are getting the name of the [network.](http://network.it/ "http://network.It") As a take-away, this step is optional, we can do away with this section all together by generating a Network name directly from the pipeline.
+In this example, we are getting the name of the [network.](http://network.it/ "http://network.It") As a take-away, this step is optional, we can do away with this section all together by generating a network name directly from the pipeline.

     stage('User Input') {
           input {
             message "Enter name of network"
             parameters {
-              string(name:'network', defaultValue: '', description: 'Choose Network Name') }
+              string(name:'network', defaultValue: '', description: 'Choose network name') }
           }
         }